-&lt;sup>75On the role functionalism - realizer functionalism distinction see McLaughlin (2006).
+68. On the distinction between role functionalism and realizer functionalism, see McLaughlin (2006).
 I invoke the distinction to defend my "functionalist" label from the complaint that it surreptiously commits me to quiddities, the realizers of dimensional roles.
-In fact, the existence of realizers or quiddities is of no importance: It is only important that the role is more fundamental than the realizer.
+In fact, the existence of realizers or quiddities is of no importance.
+It is important only that the role is more fundamental than the realizer.

-&lt;sup>76I cannot give a general treatment of nomic essentialism/structuralism here, see Wang (2016) for a survey.
-It is worth noting that dimensional structure seems to be an additional "high-order mathematical feature" which tells in favor of a nomological rather than a causal structuralist account of physical properties, see Berenstain (2016).
+69. I cannot give a general treatment of nomic essentialism/structuralism here; for a survey, see Wang (2016).
+It is worth noting that dimensional structure seems to be an additional "high-order mathematical feature," which tells in favor of a nomological rather than a causal structuralist account of physical properties (see Berenstain 2016).